mattvick/access-log-parser/README.md

 # cf-log-parser
-Parse AWS CloudFront Access Logs
+Parse a line from a AWS CloudFront Access Log into a PHP object